 8. Pay Your Bills on Time

 Paying your bills on time is crucial if you want to keep your credit score in check.
 Get into the habit of paying your bills on time and avoid not only the headache of debt collectors but save you tons in late fees.
-This is mandatory, not optional.
+Following this is mandatory, not optional.

 9. Invest in Real Estate